Pima Community College: Downtown campus

-Opened in 1974, Downtown Campus is situated between Speedway Blvd. and Drachman Street on Stone Avenue, close to downtown Tucson and east of Interstate 10.
+Opened in 1974, the Downtown Campus is situated between Speedway Blvd. and Drachman Street on Stone Avenue, close to downtown Tucson and east of Interstate 10.
 It has traditional academic, occupational, technical, and trade programs.
-In 2018 the historic Tucson Inn was purchased by the district and added to the campus.
+In 2018, the historic Tucson Inn was purchased by the district and added to the campus.

 East campus

 In 1976, the college established the East Learning Center, which became East campus in 1981 with the construction of a new facility located on 58 acre of land at Irvington Road and Fred Enke Drive, near Davis-Monthan Air Force Base.
-Its programs include Veterinary Technology and Emergency Medical Technology.
+Its programs include veterinary technology and emergency medical technology.

 The College East Campus Observatory was established in 1989 by Professor David G. Iadevaia.
 It includes the Pima College – East Campus observatory and teaching planetarium.
-After many years in temporary, makeshift facilities, the observatory now has a new, permanent home which was designed by Professor Iadevaia.
+After many years in temporary, makeshift facilities, the observatory has a permanent home which was designed by Iadevaia.
 The observatory is an important part of astronomy education, not only for registered students but also for the public.